Bactrim and Alcohol Death. Side Effects of Mixing Alcohol and Bactrim

 - Decrease immune system function

-Regarding Bactrim and alcohol specifically, Bactrim can inhibit acetaldehyde dehydrogenase, which is largely responsible for alcohol metabolism.
+Regarding Bactrim DS and alcohol specifically, Bactrim can inhibit acetaldehyde dehydrogenase, which is largely responsible for alcohol metabolism.
 If acetaldehyde dehydrogenase is less active, alcohol toxicity can build up and can cause what is known as a disulfiram reaction.
-This reaction is characterized by:
+This reaction is characterized by extreme flushing, low blood pressure, and increased heart rate.

 This potential ‘disulfiram reaction’ between Bactrim and alcohol is controversial as there is little data to support that it occurs with normally prescribed amounts of Bactrim and reasonable alcohol consumption.
 In addition, the reaction is more associated with other drugs, like Flagyl (metronidazole).
 Nevertheless, the substance reaction has been reported and must be considered.